 33Ft Long Insulation Weatherproof Doors And Windows Soundproofing Seal Strip Collision Avoidance Rubber Self-Adhesive Weatherstrip is one of the best affordable adhesive strips.
 This is a multi-purpose windproof, waterproof and non-toxic weatherstripping tape and this tape is also very easy to install.
 Check out these weatherstrip on Amazon.

 Most of the doors in the house have small gaps between the door and the floor.
 Airborne noise can easily pass through this gaps.
 If your home office’s door has this gap then you need to do something about it to make your office soundproof.
 That’s when a door sweep comes in handy.

 A door sweep seals the gap between the floor and the bottom of the door.
 Installing door sweep needs some drilling and screwing, however, they are not hard to install.
-Along with keeping the pests and dust out of the room, door sweep also does a great job blocking the sound.
+Along with keeping the pests and dust out of the room, door sweeps also do a great job blocking the sound.

 You can buy drywall at your local hardware stores.
 If you have a very thin wall and you have a good budget, then installing a thick and double layer drywall will be very much effective.
 The thickness of drywall ranges from 1/4″ to 5/8″ and the most popular thickness is the 1/2″

 Before installing the drywall, remove any kind of pin, screws or any sharp items from the existing wall that may interfere to keep the drywall flat.
 Also, fill up any holes in the wall.
 You also need to carefully measure the size of the wall and cut the drywall according to the measurement.

 After all of these, you can either add the drywall by screwing or by mudding and taping.
 I personally prefer drilling and screwing because it is much easier and simpler than mudding and taping.
 There are also lots of tools available to help you with your installation.
 Click here to check the drywall tools.